Why young people’s mental health?

 The role of social and environmental factors contributing to health difficulties, both physical and mental, is widely acknowledged.

 There are rising cases of depression, anxiety, addiction, self-harming and eating disorders in young people.
-These can be attributed to increasing feelings of loneliness, isolation and disconnection driven by the pressure and rapid pace of technological and societal change.
+The rise can be attributed to increasing feelings of loneliness, isolation and disconnection driven by the pressure and rapid pace of technological and societal change.

 22%